Will the real Scott Weiland please stand up?

 The weight of this scene haunted me as I watched Weiland drift through 80 minutes worth of material inside The Bear’s Den at Seneca Niagara Casino, because it’s always appeared as if the former Stone Temple Pilots frontman has been stricken by similar circumstances.
 His demons are just as merciless, as they’ve left him with one professional cicatrix after another in the process of alienating him from the only musical brotherhoods he’s ever known.

 Perhaps it’s a combination of everything that has transpired in his life since initially breaking through in the early ‘90s, all of which was documented with devastating detail in his 2011 memoir, “Not Dead & Not For Sale.”
-He’s rocked hard and lived even harder in an industry that sees too many of its brightest stars burn out under the pressure which emanates from the desire to please everyone else at the expense of their own inner serenity.
+He’s rocked hard and lived even harder in an industry that sees too many of its brightest stars burn out under the pressure emanating from the desire to please everyone else at the expense of their own inner sanity.

 His latest backing band, The Wildabouts, is serviceable enough, but I never got the sense that they were in it for the long haul.
 As they transitioned from one off-kilter STP cut to another, the expression on Weiland’s face was one of indifference to anything resembling the camaraderie indicative of a truly great band.